Kaidrick/DCS-F-14-Flight-Manual-zh-CN/source/weapons.rst

 To continue to engage track 2 through 6 the pilot thus depresses the trigger once for each target, waits until the missile is clear and then depresses the trigger again for the next missile and so on until the desired number of missiles are away.

 After missile launch the prioritisation numbers on the right side of the targeted tracks are replaced with the TTI or Time to Impact number, showing calculated time until missile hits the target.

 Additionally when the AN/AWG-9 have sent the active command to the missile the TTI numbers blink, indicating that the missile targeting the track has been commanded to active mode.
+When this happens depends on the setting of the TGTS switch on the DDD.
+SMALL equals 6NM, NORM equals 10NM and LARGE equals 13NM.
+The setting set before launch is used.

 The targets currently under missile attack brightens until estimated time to target plus 15 seconds has elapsed and when at 15 seconds past estimated time to last target the break-away cross is also displayed on the VDI, DDD and TID.